codewind-resources/rogue-cloud/docs/RogueCloudRoomsFileFormat.md

 #### 5) Annotations: `@Bg` 	`@Passable` `@Door`

-`@Passable` - All tiles in the room are impassable by default; this means that monsters and creatures can't walk on them.
+`@Passable` - All tiles in a room are impassable by default; this means that monsters and creatures can't walk on them.
 This is true for walls and furniture, but shouldn't be true for floor tiles.
 For this reason, floor tiles (or other tiles that can be walked on) should be annotated with `@Passable`.

-`@Door` - Add this to doors tiles.
+`@Door` - Add this to tiles which are doors.
+Doors are passable by default.

 `@Bg` - Indicates that this tile replaces the background if a creature steps on it.
 Add this only if a tile is disappearing when a creature walks on it.

 #### 6) Special letters: `*`

 The `*` letter is used to set the default background for a room.
-If the room text contains a space (eg " "), then it will have the background listed at the `*` character.
+If the room tile layout grid contains a space (eg " "), then it will have the background listed at the `*` character.

 #### 7) Special tile numbers: `-1`

-The `-1` tile number is used to indicate transparency.
+The `-1` tile number is used to indicate transparency with whatever is underneath the room (for example, grass).

-### Room tile layout
+### Room tile layout grid

 Each letter corresponds to a letter specified above.
 Each space on the grid is a tile in the world.